-ENVIRONMENTAL TOBACCO SMOKE Environmental tobacco smoke (ETS), also known as second-hand smoke, is a mixture of smoke from the burning end of a cigarette and exhaled smoke from smokers nearby.
+ENVIRONMENTAL TOBACCO SMOKE Environmental tobacco smoke (ETS). also known as second-hand smoke, is a mixture of smoke from the burning end of a cigarette and exhaled smoke from smokers nearby.
 Compared to the smoke that a smoker inhales, ETS is aged and highly diluted.
-In poorly ventilated areas, ETS can irritate eyes, noses, and throats.
+In poorly ventilated areas, ETS can irritate eves, noses, and throats.
 It may also worsen respiratory tract infections, as well as asthma.
 However, based on scientific evidence, we do not believe it is a cause of diseases such as lung cancer, coronary heart disease, emphysema, and chronic bronchitis.
 We promote ways of avoiding ETS, such as properly ventilated smoking facilities in public spaces, and our international tobacco business has worked with airport authorities to develop more than 205 smoking facilities in 13 international airports.
-In Japan, where outdoor smoking is banned by law in some municipalities, we support the equipment of smoking facilities that create a better environment for smokers and nonsmokers alike.
+In Japan, where outdoor smoking is banned by law 64 Products Directive.
+This will require planning in some countries (such as Norway) where the same legal framework will be enacted.
+Our third priority area for planning will be around tobacco product regulations adopted by the Eurasian Customs Union (incorporating Armenia, Belarus, Kazakhstan, Kyrgyzstan, and Russia) that will become effective in May 2016. analysis, market data, and changes in the regulatory landscape to help define the focus of our product research and development. in some municipalities, we support the equipment of smoking facilities that create a better environment for smokers and nonsmokers alike.
 We have responded to more than 16,000 requests for advice and assistance from municipalities and private businesses on providing such facilities, and have helped set up more than 6,000 in Japan since 2004.
-Political and regulatory landscape Due to the health risks associated with tobacco products, we firmly believe that regulation of the tobacco sector is both necessary and right.
+OUR PEOPLE Political and regulatory landscape Due to the health risks associated with tobacco products, we firmly believe that regulation of the tobacco sector is both necessary and right.
 However, we argue that regulation should be framed in a way that does not lead to unintended negative consequences for business and wider society, including high additional costs, damage to competition, and new barriers to entry into markets.
 We are therefore supportive of the promotion of 'better regulation' that achieves its aims in a proportionate manner and is based on full consideration of evidence gathered from all stakeholders, including those in the tobacco industry.
 It is also important that all possible effects of new regulations are properly understood before implementation.
 In Australia, for example, plain packaging has not only failed to achieve the government's objective of reducing smoking but has led to a number of negative consequences.
 There has been downtrading by consumers from premium to value brands and, following the introduction of plain packaging and excise tax increases, illegal trade has increased showing that consumers are increasingly looking for cheaper alternatives.